-- 17 Staff/consultants recommend that no subdivision/development application that brings the number of LURC-approved units to more than 284 may be submitted until at least 135 units are built and occupied.
+- No subdivision/development application that brings the number of LURC-approved units to more than 284 may be submitted until at least 135 units are built and occupied.
 A subdivision/development application filed with the Commission that brings the number of units to more than 284 must include, inter alia, the following information: - updated biological assessments of wildlife populations within and surrounding the development zone; and - projections of traffic volumes following accepted traffic analysis practices, and the impact of these traffic volumes on wildlife resources that would result from any additional proposed development (up to a maximum of 404 units) on Lily Bay Road north and south of the Lily Bay development area.
 These projections must include data derived from:

-trip generation rates and trip assignments actually occurring from occupancy and routine use of at least 135 units built at the Lily Bay development area; trip generation rates and trip assignments actually occurring from occupancy and routine use of at least 135 units built at the Lily Bay development area; trip generation rates on which the information in (2) is based; and (4) traffic counts along Lily Bay Road south and north of the Lily Bay development area.
+trip generation rates and trip assignments actually occurring from occupancy and routine use of at least 135 units built at the Lily Bay development area; trip generation rates and trip assignments actually occurring from occupancy and routine use of at least 135 units built at the Lily Bay development area; trip generation rates and trip assignments actually occurring for the different types of units in the Concept Plan area; occupancy rates on which the information in (2) is based; and traffic counts along Lily Bay Road south and north of the Lily Bay development area.